Didier-D-crypto/c.q.update/README.md

-# Unit 04 Web APIs Application: Code Quiz
+#  Web APIs Application: Code Quiz

 As you proceed in your career as a web developer, you will probably be asked to complete a coding assessment.
 These assessments are typically a combination of multiple-choice questions and interactive challenges.
 In this homework assignment, your challenge is to build a code quiz with multiple-choice questions.